 What is Physical Verification of Inventory?

 Physical verification of inventory by accounting companies in UAE involves businesses physically counting and inspecting the goods stored in their warehouses or inventory locations.
-This process is essential to ensure that the physical count of items matches what is recorded in the company’s accounting system.
+The process of inventory accounting is essential to ensure that the physical count of items matches what is recorded in the company’s accounting system.

 The verification process involves comparing the stock levels with the company’s reported financial records.
 This step is crucial for detecting issues such as inventory loss, damage, theft, or discrepancies due to clerical errors.
 Accountants and auditors in Dubai know the importance of this in determining accurate financial statements, which are vital for tax compliance and business decision-making.